abdm64/Stage-App/README.md

 ## Credits

-Made with ❤️ by Abdellah & Safaa
+Made with ❤️ by Abdellah